Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations

 \section{Discussion and conclusions}

 Along with the widely used RME, this work explores the UME and ULE to treat fermionic dynamics in a 1-body framework common for molecular and material applications.
-As demonstrated for the selected equations, direct implementation of microscopic MEs under this approximation can be problematic for modeling of population transfer.
-We present a constraint on the reduced system Liouvillian that is necessary and sufficient to guarantee \textit{N}-representability of the propagated 1-RDM, assuming that positivity is preserved.
-This constraint is satisfied for a linear master equation if and only if the mapping is unital.
-Due to detailed balance, a population transfer operator will not satisfy this constraint, unless at infinite temperature.
-Although not explicitly discussed, pure-dephasing operators often preserve \textit{N}-representability due to their diagonal forms.
-We recover physical dynamics for cases that violate Pauli-exclusion via the addition of Pauli factors to the RME, UME, and ULE for the first time.
-The fermionic constraints pertaining to the Pauli-blocked master equations are inherently satisfied, regardless of the system-environment parameters.
+As demonstrated for the selected equations, direct implementation of microscopic MEs under this approximation can be problematic for modeling population transfer.
+We present a constraint on linear reduced system Liouvillians that is necessary and sufficient to guarantee \textit{N}-representability of the propagated 1-RDM, assuming that positivity is preserved.
+This constraint is equivalent to the resulting map being unital.
+Although not explicitly discussed, pure dephasing operators generally preserve \textit{N}-representability due to their diagonal forms.

+Due to detailed balance, CPTP microscopic MEs that incorporate population transfer operators generally do not satisfy the unital mapping constraint at finite temperatures.
+While a general fix is beyond the scope of the present work, one possible approach for recovering $N$-representable dynamics is the addition of Pauli-blocking factors to the MEs.
+We note that the self-consistent, single-particle analogue of the RME also ensures fermionic statistics.~\cite{nguyen:2015} Although our constraint was derived for linear MEs, we find that the Pauli-blocked MEs preserve both positivity and particle-hole duality, thus preserving the $N$-representability of the system.

 The constraints presented here highlight that the traditional many-body forms of microscopic master equations are not inherently designed for reduced fermionic systems.
-Even when the Pauli-exclusion principle is not violated for the 1-RDM, a linear nonunital map will not provide a symmetric evolution for the 1-hole RDM.
+Even when the Pauli-exclusion principle is not violated for the 1-electron RDM, a non-unital CPTP map will not provide a complementary evolution for the 1-hole RDM.
 Care needs to be taken when interfacing microscopic equations with single-particle approximations, such as DFT and Hartree-Fock, for many-electron systems.
 In general, this work formally establishes a foundation for feasible and physical modeling of reduced fermionic systems by extending the many-body microscopic framework for single-particle approximations.